colon3ltocard/pyindexedtar/README.md

 * Produce archives fully compliant with the tar specification to preserve compatibility with existing tools

-* No additional index file, the archive should be 'all inclusive'
+* No additional index file, the archive should contain the index and be 'all inclusive'

 * Use only the python standard library

 # Usage

-See the [unit test](https://github.com/colon3ltocard/pyindexedtar/blob/master/tests/test_indexedtar.py) for usage examples.
+See the [unit tests](https://github.com/colon3ltocard/pyindexedtar/blob/master/tests/test_indexedtar.py) for usage examples.

 ## Create an archive.